Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts

-\textbf{Dataset Construction.} There are two datasets used in our evaluation.
-First dataset, \dsa, is assembled from the audit reports provided by \rev{a well-known Web3 auditing company, BitsLab\footnote{The company shared the anonymized data with us.}}.
-In this dataset, all Move smart contracts are audited manually by human experts with detailed vulnerability information.
-These reports provide us with ground-truth vulnerability locations to validate the bug-finding capability of fuzzers.
-Although it is possible that some vulnerabilities escape human experts' audit, it does not affect the evaluation result of our experiments.
-Each vulnerability is labelled based on its severity.
-We select 37 \rev{projects} that contain at least one \textit{Medium} vulnerability in the past year.
-This yields \rev{960} smart contracts with 9 \textit{Critical}, 43 \textit{Major} and 35 \textit{Medium} vulnerabilities.\footnote{\rev{Following \movescan convention, we deem a Move module as a smart contract and one Move project usually contains multiple Move modules.}} \textit{Critical} vulnerabilities mostly lead to the drain of liquidity or shares. \textit{Major} vulnerabilities usually relate to the design flaws of the business models or improper access control that are not directly exploitable. \textit{Medium} severity usually indicates a potentially incorrect setup or configuration causing minor losses or unexpected results, \ie, non-security issues.
-We exclude the \textit{Minor} and \textit{Informational} vulnerabilities because they are either code style issues or harmless defects, such as inconsistent events emitted or gas waste, and the audit reports mark these issues as not compulsory to fix.
-We attach the full anonymized contents of \dsa in our supplementary material.
-The second dataset, \dsb, is from \movescan~\cite{movescan}.
-It contains 72 open-sourced Move \rev{projects}, totalling \rev{244} smart contracts.\footnote{We exclude 1 incorrectly labeled project, 1 project that deletes its repository, and 3 projects that no longer build.}.
+\textbf{Dataset Construction.} Two datasets are used in our evaluation.
+The first dataset, \dsa, is assembled from audit reports provided by \rev{a well-known Web3 auditing company}.
+In this dataset, all Move smart contracts are manually audited by human experts, with detailed vulnerability information and further confirmed by project developers. \wanxu{These reports provide ground-truth vulnerability locations and violated invariants, which serve as the oracle used in \dsa.
+Due to the availability of the oracle, \dsa is used to evaluate oracle-guided bug reachability rather than oracle synthesis.} Although it is possible that some vulnerabilities escape human experts' audit, it does not affect the evaluation results of our experiments.
+Each vulnerability is labeled based on its severity \issta{acknowledged by the developers}. \issta{As the audit reports define}, \textit{Critical} vulnerabilities mostly lead to fund loss. \textit{Major} vulnerabilities usually relate to the design flaws of the business models or improper access control that are not directly exploitable. \textit{Medium} severity usually indicates a potentially incorrect setup or configuration causing minor losses or unexpected results, \ie, non-security issues.
+We exclude the \textit{Minor} and \textit{Informational} vulnerabilities because they are either code style issues or harmless defects, such as gas waste, and the audit reports mark these issues as not compulsory to fix.
+We select projects that contain at least one \textit{Medium} vulnerability in the past year, which yields 37 projects containing \rev{960} smart contracts with 9 \textit{Critical}, 53 \textit{Major}, and 47 \textit{Medium} vulnerabilities.\footnote{\rev{Following \movescan convention, we deem a Move module as a smart contract and one Move project usually contains multiple Move modules.}} The second dataset, \dsb, is from \movescan~\cite{movescan}.
+It contains 72 open-source Move \rev{projects}, totaling \rev{387} smart contracts on both Sui and Aptos.\footnote{We exclude 1 incorrectly labeled project, 1 project that deletes its repository, and 3 projects that no longer build.}.